Characters: Detective Conan People From Notable Cases

 - Strong Family Resemblance: Yukiko looks like a younger, light-haired Kimie.

 - The Uriah Gambit: Isao fancied Kimie.
 Kimie was Happily Married to Yamashiro.
 What did Isao do?
-Use him as a scapegoat in a fraud (with help of Toshimitsu), wait until he died in prision, and the go Comforting the Widow on Kimie!
+Use him as a scapegoat in a fraud (with help of Toshimitsu), wait until he died in prision, and then go Comforting the Widow on Kimie!

 Harumi Matsuzaki, Kiwako Todou, Kunio Kawazu, Hiroshi Itou and Masahiko Matsuzaki